OLC-Bioinformatics/ConFindr/README.md

 - Classify (-c): If the -c flag is added, when suspected cross-species contamination is found CLARK will be run (light version) to try to identify which species are present.
 Default=False.
 - Threads (-t): Number of threads to run analysis on.
 Default is number of cores on your system.
 - Trim_fastq (-tr): Performs quality trimming using bbduk.
 Off by default, but should probably almost always be turned on.
+- Remove\_bad_reads (-x): Removes reads which have contaminating kmers in them.
+Still highly experimental.

 #### Example
 python3 Detector.py Fastq_Folder outputname.csv

+## Using Docker
+- A docker image has also been created for ease of use.
+It can be downloaded at (insert here eventually where you'll put it).
+- Add in instructions on mounting the files you want and running the docker image here.